Halfway, Oregon: Half.com name change

-Half.com was bought by eBay in February 2001.

-The original financial hardships that led to the city accepting Half.com's offer returned in 2004 when a company owning a promissory note, secured by its fairgrounds and improvements, demanded payment of over $530,000.

 Geography

 Halfway is located 54 mi east of Baker City, along Oregon Route 86, halfway between Pine and Cornucopia, which gave the town its name.
 The city's geographic coordinates of 44°52′42″N 117°6′38″W (making it close to the midpoint between the equator and the North Pole) were part of the reason for Half.com to choose the town for its advertising gimmick.

 According to the United States Census Bureau, the city has a total area of 0.37 sqmi, all of it land.

 Climate

 According to the Köppen climate classification system, Halfway has a dry-summer humid continental climate (Köppen Dsb).

 Demographics

+2020 Census

+As of the 2020 US Census, there was a total population of 351 people.
+The median household income was $39,083 with an employment rate of 45.7%.
+Total number of households was 161 with 203 total housing units.
+12.4% of residents held a bachelor's degree or higher.